-Proposal No. 5: To consider and approve the adjournment of the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Reverse Stock Split Proposal and the Warrant Exercise Proposal (the "Adjournment Proposal").
+Proposal No. 7: To consider and approve the adjournment of the Annual Meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Reverse Stock Split Proposal, Warrant Exercise Proposal, the Authorized Increase Proposal, and/or the Anti-Dilution Adjustment Proposal (the "Adjournment Proposal").